The opposition to smart meters in Arizona

 The first call

-An electrically sensitive woman in our area called our utility’s Customer Care line to ask about the new meters.
+An electrically sensitive woman from our Snowflake environmental illness community called our utility's Customer Care line to ask about the new meters.
 She especially wanted to know about plans for installing them on the houses in our area.

 The customer care specialist said they did not inform about their plans in advance, and then asked several personal questions about the caller’s health issues.
 She then stated that once the smart meter was installed, a technician could come and measure the EMF emissions and observe for any neurological difficulties, seizures or other medical problems.